 Live can run either as ReWire master or as ReWire slave.

 ReWire gets installed together with Live.
-After installing it, just launch Live alone (i.e. with no other DAW running simultaneously) once.
+After installing it, just launch Live while no other DAW is running simultaneously.
 This will:

 - Install the latest ReWire version Live brings on your computer and

 - Let Live set up its ReWire engine correctly.

 Since the ReWire engine is version-dependent, this needs to be done for every Live version installed on your computer before you want to run it as a ReWire client.
 E.g. if you have used Live 8 as ReWire slave to another DAW until now and you decide to use Live 9 as the slave instead, it will be necessary to launch Live 9 by itself at least once, otherwise ReWire won't work.

 Note: For Windows users, both the ReWire Master and Slave may need to be run in administrator mode to successfully ReWire.
 To launch a program as Administrator, simply right-click the Live or other DAW icon from your desktop and select "Run as Administrator.".